-The Rosemount 975HR Multi-spectrum Infrared Hydrogen Flame Detector is specifically designed for the detection of hydrocarbon and hydrogen flames.
-It detects hydrocarbon-based fuel and gas fires at long distances with the highest immunity to false alarms.
-The detector can detect a gasoline pan fire at 215 ft.
+The Rosemount 975HR multi-spectrum infrared hydrogen flame detector is specifically designed for the detection of hydrocarbon and hydrogen flames.
+It detects hydrocarbonbased fuel and gas fires at long distances with the highest immunity to false alarms.
+The Rosemount 975HR can detect a gasoline pan fire at 215 ft.
 (65 m) or a hydrogen flame at 100 ft.
 (30 m) in less than five seconds.